Gilberton (SA)

 Educational achievement in Gilberton places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Gilberton's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 53.5% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in the Greater Adelaide area.
-Bachelor degrees are most prevalent at 31.3%, followed by postgraduate qualifications at 17.2% and graduate diplomas at 5.0%.
-Vocational pathways account for 19.7% of qualifications, with advanced diplomas at 9.4% and certificates at 10.3%.
+Educational attainment in Gilberton is notably high, with 53.5% of residents aged 15 and above holding university qualifications.
+This compares to 25.7% in South Australia (SA) as a whole and 28.9% in Greater Adelaide.
+The area's educational advantage is evident in the types of qualifications held: bachelor degrees are most common at 31.3%, followed by postgraduate qualifications at 17.2% and graduate diplomas at 5.0%.
+Vocational pathways account for 19.7% of qualifications among those aged 15 and above, with advanced diplomas making up 9.4% and certificates 10.3%.

 Educational participation is high, with 27.8% of residents currently enrolled in formal education.
 This includes 10.1% in tertiary education, 6.3% in primary education, and 6.0% pursuing secondary education.